 –Bug spray.
 You are going to walk in the forest, where the bugs live.
 Be smart and bring bug spray and dress in long sleeve loose clothing if the weather allows.

 –Water bottles.
 The Morton Arboretum only sells boxed water.
 You can close it using a cap, but it is a tricky drinking experience for toddlers and preschoolers.
-There are some great sippy cup options here.
+There are some spill proof water bottles and great sippy cup options.

 –Your Chicago Botanic Garden (or other Botanic Garden) membership pass for free and discounted admission.
 Since we are members of the CBG, we enjoyed a few free entries to the Morton Arboretum.